 The port of Miami is home to the busiest passenger cruise terminal in the world.
-For many years, it has been the main gateway for cruise travelers exploring the Caribbean, the Bahamas, South America, and beyond.
+It has been the main gateway for cruise travelers exploring the Caribbean, the Bahamas, South America, and beyond for many years.

 With an enviable location in southern Florida, Miami is one of three major cruise ports in Florida.
 And it is so much more than just your departure point.